lukkuz1/JourneyFy/README.md

 3. Install the dependencies:
 npm install

-4. Set up Firebase:
-- Create a Firebase project in the [Firebase Console](https://console.firebase.google.com/).
-- Add an Android and/or iOS app to your Firebase project.
-- Download the `google-services.json` (for Android) or `GoogleService-Info.plist` (for iOS) file and place it in the appropriate directory of your React Native project.
-- Update the Firebase configuration in your project.

-5. Run the app on your emulator or device: npx react-native run-android
+4. Run the app on your emulator or device: npx react-native run-android
 # or
 npx react-native run-ios